Let's say you are using the vars plugin to define the foo variable.

-- name: display the content of the 'foo' variable
+- name: store the contents of foo.txt in the 'out' variable

 Which should return the following.